Introduction

 Guiding Treatment Decisions: The Role of ECG in Hyperkalemia Management

 In real-world scenarios, ECG findings significantly impact management decisions.
 For instance, in a case involving an 80-year-old patient with moderate potassium elevation, the ECG displayed borderline sinus tachycardia with normal intervals, despite a potassium level of 6.7.
-This prompted immediate treatment with calcium, normal saline, and dextrose/insulin, showcasing how ECG interpretation can guide timely interventions.
+This prompted immediate treatment with calcium, normal saline, and dextrose/insulin, showcasing how ECG findings can guide timely interventions.

 - Bradycardia